Something really feminine, but cute ansd simple.

 and skirts!! i think i tend to wear skirts, even if it’s just a denim skirt.

-i think you should stay “you” in the outfit so don’t be too uncomfortable whatever you wear. i’d like something that’s modest but cuteposted about 4 years ago
+i think you should stay “you” in the outfit so don’t be too uncomfortable whatever you wear. i’d like something that’s modest but cuteposted over 4 years ago

 Ideal date: Sam Worthington